gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ``sdk_kmids``:
-: The DTLS Key Management identifiers reported by the peer in the sequence they were contained in the DTLS Key Management Parameter and in host byte order.
+: The DTLS Key Management identifiers reported by the peer in the sequence they were contained in the DTLS Key Management Parameter and in network byte order.

 This socket option will fail on any SCTP endpoint in state ``SCTP_CLOSED``, ``SCTP_COOKIE_WAIT`` and ``SCTP_COOKIE_ECHOED``.